cyberflamingo/exobrain/http-protocol.md

 ## Difference Between URI and URL

-A web page address such as `https://www.eff.org/pages/surveillance-self-defense` is knowns as a **U**niform **R**esource **L**ocator, or **URL**.
-It's like a physical address but for visiting webpage.
+A web page address such as `https://www.eff.org/pages/surveillance-self-defense` is known as a **U**niform **R**esource **L**ocator, or **URL**.
+It's like a physical address but for visiting web page.

 A **U**niform **R**esource **I**dentifier, or **URI**, on the other hand specifies how resources are located.
 URL is the most frequently used part